OpenWaterFoundation/owf-app-infomapper-ng/info-mapper/src/app/nav-bar/README.md

 * ``menus`` - If ```menus``` data is present, the nav-bar tap will consist of a drop down menu.
 Otherwise will default to a direct link page .
 * ``action`` - The action denotes the template for tab generated.
   * ``displayMap``  - will display a configure a map using the file provided by the ``mapProject`` data.
-  * ``genericPage`` - will display a direct link to a static page, and will prompt a markdown file from the JSON date ``markdownFile`` for the content of the site.
+  * ``contentPage`` - will display a direct link to a static page, and will prompt a markdown file from the JSON date ``markdownFile`` for the content of the site.

 ### nav.directive.ts